aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-18-golang-wasm-2-writing-go.md

 This then provides us with an `importObject` to pass to the `instantiateStreaming` function and the result we get back we pass back to the runtimes `run` method.

 This is because Go does a bit of funky stuff to treat the WASM binary as an application rather than arbitrary functions like others do.
+Over the rest of this series we'll explore this a bit more too.

 ## Conclusion